GianluigiVitale/JS-Challenges/README.md

 38. Character Frequency
 39. Century From Year
 40. Convert number to reversed array of digits
-41. Count of positives / sum of negatives
+41. Count of positives - sum of negatives
 42. You're a square!
 43. Expressions Matter
 44. Find the Difference in Age between Oldest and Youngest Family Members
 45. Removing Elements
 46. Practice creating a binary search algorithm
+    [not from codewars]
 47. Rotate an array

+7kyu

 48. Vowel Count
 49. Mumbling
 50. Highest and Lowest from string